hummingbot/hummingbot/documentation/docs/quickstart/hummingbot-market-making-tips.md

 - Increase the `filled_order_delay` parameter to 60 seconds or more.
 This prevents your bot from buying or selling a lot when the market is steeply trending in one direction.

-# General market making tips
+# General Market Making Tips

 - Picking which market to trade on is important.
 For example, ETH/BTC is a very active pair dominated by sophisticated professional market makers.
 Consider picking markets with less competition, either on smaller exchanges or less active pairs.
 - The opportunity for market makers can be calculated as spread * volume. you can use sites like [CoinGecko](https://www.coingecko.com/en) like get these metrics for all pairs in the market.